nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 2a.
 File name is invalid.

   - 2a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

 - 2b.
 File cannot be written to.

   - 2b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

 - 2c.
 No indication of overwriting file.

   - 2c1.
 LeTracker shows an error message.

     Use case resumes at step 1.

 **Use case: Import all modules from a file**

-**MSS**

-1. User requests to import all modules data from an existing file.
-2. User specifies the name of the file to import from.
-3. All modules data in the file is imported to the current tracker.

-   Use case ends.

-**Extensions**

-- 2a.
-File name is invalid.

-    - 2a1.
-LeTracker shows an error message.

-      Use case resumes at step 1.

-- 2b.
-File does not exist.

-    - 2b1.
-LeTracker shows an error message.

-      Use case resumes at step 1.

-- 2c.
-File cannot be read.

-    - 2c1.
-LeTracker shows an error message.

-      Use case resumes at step 1.

-- 2d.
-Some modules already exist in the current tracker.

-    - 2d1.
-LeTracker shows an error message.

-      Use case resumes at step 1.

-**Use case: Import all modules from a file**